 Responsibility

 We acknowledge that waste is an inevitable part of production.
-Some panels are defective and cannot be assembled into finished pieces.
-In some cases, yarn cannot be unraveled and reworked, or is too limited to be used on its own or combined with other yarns.
+Some knitted panels are defective and cannot be assembled into finished garments.
+In other cases, yarn cannot be unraveled and reused, or exists only in small quantities that are difficult to work with on their own.

 Working with What Remains

-When panels are defective, our artisans repair or reknit them by hand, extending their life and reducing unnecessary loss.
+When panels are defective, our artisans repair or reknit them by hand whenever possible, extending their lifespan and reducing unnecessary waste.

-Small quantities of leftover yarn are used in handmade crochet pieces, created in collaboration with women in rural areas.
-This allows them to generate income while working within their own communities.
+Small quantities of leftover yarn are incorporated into handmade crochet pieces created in collaboration with women in rural communities.
+This provides an additional source of income while allowing traditional handcraft skills to continue within their local environment.

 Thousand Rows

-Through Thousand Rows, our hand-frame knitting approach allows us to reduce waste significantly.
-This method offers flexibility in production and enables yarn to be reworked more efficiently, with a high percentage of material retained and reused.
+Through Thousand Rows, our hand-frame knitting approach allows us to significantly reduce material waste.
+The process offers greater flexibility in production and enables yarn to be reworked more efficiently, helping retain and reuse a high percentage of materials.

 An Ongoing Process

-We do not see responsibility as a fixed solution, but as an evolving process—one that grows alongside our work, our collaborators, and the materials we use.
+We do not see responsibility as a fixed solution, but as an ongoing process—one that evolves alongside our work, our collaborators, and the materials we use.

-We continue to question, adapt, and explore new possibilities.
+We continue to question, adapt, and explore new possibilities as we learn.